 Also consider taking advantage of our targeting capabilities.
-With a custom list, you know the exact prospects you’ll be reaching and can tailor your message to have the most impact.
+With a segmented list, you know the exact prospects you’ll be reaching and can tailor your message to have the most impact.

 3. Use of Engaging Media

-Not everyone’s goal is to drive clicks.
-But if yours is, enticing the recipient with content-rich media is a good way to do so.
+Other engaging media options include whitepapers, infographics, photo galleries or customizable “build your own product” interfaces.
+If your goal is to drive clicks, enticing the recipient with content-rich media is a good way to do so.

 4. Consider the Length